elonhsiao/icbc-slot-finder/README.md

 1. Authentication: Logs into ICBC system using your credentials
 2. Monitoring: Continuously scans for available appointments
 3. Booking Process: When a suitable slot is found:
-   - Locks the appointment temporarily
+   - Locks the appointment temporarily and Alert sound from your PC!
    - Requests OTP code via email
    - Automatically retrieves OTP from Gmail
    - Verifies the OTP code